SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/CO_Building_blocks.md

   > [!IMPORTANT]
   >
   > - The `Optimize` method may not be called if there are no supported subsequent operators.
-  > - The `Optimize` method will be called each time there is a new next operator because of other optimizations.
+  > - The `Optimize` method will be called each time there is a new next operator.

   > [!NOTE]
   > Currently, the `Optimize` method only triggers for filter operators (typed `IGQIFilterOperator`).